 Mississippi homeowners in rural counties with USDA loans should confirm their servicer is following USDA's required workout waterfall — not just an internal proprietary process — and that a complete loss mitigation application has been formally submitted and acknowledged.

 Federal regulations prohibit the first foreclosure notice until 120 days of delinquency.
 Before that, a complete application triggers dual-tracking protections preventing the notice from being issued.
-Mississippi's non-judicial process means that once the 30-day notice is published, the sale is typically 30 days away — with no judicial process to slow it down and no redemption period after the sale.
+Mississippi's non-judicial process under Miss.
+Code Ann. § 89-1-55 means that once the three-week publication begins, the sale is constrained to within one week of the last publication — with no judicial process to slow it down and no redemption period after the sale.
+Miss.
+Code Ann. § 89-1-59 preserves reinstatement rights through the sale date, but reinstatement requires paying all past-due amounts, fees, and costs in full — a different requirement from a modification.

 In Mississippi, the modification window is effectively the pre-notice period.
 A modification approved before the notice means no sale date is ever set.
 A modification application submitted during the notice period can delay the sale through dual-tracking protections, but the servicer has a very short window to complete review.
 The cleanest outcome is always modification before the 30-day notice — which means submitting a complete application no later than day 90 to 100 of delinquency.